 Official Facebook: www.facebook.com/apreband

 Raised in South Wales, 21-year-old Jade Bird recorded her first EP, Something American, in Woodstock, New York State and was signed to Glassnote, home to Mumford And Sons.
 With a voice that recalls Patti Smith and Alanis Morrisette and a sound that mixes Americana and indie pop, Jade’s excellent singles Uh Huh and Love Has All Been Done Before have received daytime airplay on Radio X. She will be heading out on tour with Hozier in March 2019.
-See Jade in session for Radio X here.
+See Jade perform live at Radio X's Great X-Pectations gig here.

 Official website: www.jade-bird.com

 Hailing from County Cavan, Ireland, Aine Cahill counts Lana Del Rey, Marina And The Diamonds and classic jazz as influences.
 She released her debut EP, Paper Crown, independently in 2014.
 Now signed to Warners, 2018 saw Aine play The Great Escape and Neighbourhood Festivals - you can watch the video for latest single Water Into Wine here.

 Official website: www.ainecahill.com

 Exuberant indie pop with a touch of Vampire Weekend and Foals, 2018 saw this Macclesfield trio get shortlisted for Best Live Act at the AIM Awards, before selling out the O2 Ritz in Manchester and The Garage in London.
 2019 will see them release their debut album, but until then, watch the video to recent single, Loosen Up here.